Darkatek7/AmazonBot/README.md

 ## After installing Chrome Driver, Google Chrome and .Net Framework please open your Google Chrome Webbrowser and open https://www.amazon.de.
 * Now **_log into the website_** and make sure you click the stay signed in options.

-## Before you run the Bot, make sure you have all Chrome Drivers and Chrome Browser-Windows closed!

 ## Run Bot:
 Method 1:
 * Run the "setup.exe" file from the installer folder.
 (Your Anti-Virus might give you a warning as the installer isn't signed)